 Already a group within the parish has been looking at ways to involve as wide a group as possible in the fundraising and the development of outreach with the local schools, the university, musicians and artists, other churches and religious groups, local heritage groups, and of course, its faithful parishioners who hold amongst themselves a rich tapestry of memories and experiences associated with the church.
 ‘The great thing about this Grant’, Fr Conner added, ‘is that it provides an opportunity to generate a sense of local pride in what we have, a sense of community, and a sense of hope as people learn new skills and take up the new opportunities that we hope will emerge from this venture’.

-Over the summer there has been a raft of preliminary investigations so that we can develop our plans.
+Towards the end of last year there has been a raft of preliminary investigations so that we can develop our plans.
 There seems to have been an endless stream of surveys: bat surveys, asbestos surveys, drainage surveys, topographical surveys, structural surveys, pigeon guano surveys...
 Additionally, the Parish Social Committee has been organising a number of fundraising initiatives to help to support the project and to bring the wider community on board.
 Plans are now lodged with Historic Churches Committee and are available for inspection.